MetaMudraGames/Asphyxia/SETUP_GUIDE.md

         └── ASPHYXIA_1_AXIOM.mudra    ◀─── This file
 ```

-The `.mudra` file is a plain text specification.
+The `.mudra` file is plain text.
 You can open it in any text editor.

 ---